-Spero Privacy Policy
+Spero Family Services – Privacy Policy

-Fundraising Privacy Practices
+Direct Marketing/Fundraising Privacy Practices

 Spero Family Services collects private information including names, email and street addresses, for the purpose of communicating further with our donors.
 We will not sell or trade our mailing list under any circumstances.
+Individuals are added to our mailing list and email list through the following means:

 • The individual or group makes a donation.